Molly spent a summer backpacking through Thailand. Her goal is to share her unforgettable experience through stories and tips about Thailand

 Don't pack extra clothing "just in case."
 If you really need an article of clothing that you didn't pack, you can buy it when you get to Thailand.

-*Do bring one of each essentials: Adventure pants, Button down shirt with convertible sleeves, athletic sleeveless shirt, long skirt, dress.
+*Do bring one of each essentials: Adventure pants, a Button-down shirt with convertible sleeves, an athletic sleeveless shirt, a long skirt, dress.
 Pack articles of clothing that are versatile and can be worn for many uses.
 Bringing a lightweight, cotton dress is an easy option for any type of nightlife in Thailand.
 A dress can also be worn during the day.

 - To save space in your pack, bring only one dress for nighttime and indulge yourself in the cheap, colorful clothing that is abundant everywhere you go in Thailand.